nwg-piotr/nwg-dock/README.md

 - `gtk3`
 - `gtk-layer-shell`
 - [nwg-drawer](https://github.com/nwg-piotr/nwg-drawer) or
 [nwg-launchers](https://github.com/nwg-piotr/nwg-launchers): optionally.
-You may use another launcher, see help.
+You may use another launcher (see help), or none at all.
+The launcher button won't show up, if so.

 ### Steps